Cambrian College: History

+In 2017 the college was hit with a ransomware attack that downed many systems.

+From 2018 to 2024 Cambrian's international student population grew by 208%.
+In the same time period Cambrian's annial revenue went from under $100 million to nearly $300 million.

 Student population and programs

 The largest college in Northern Ontario, Cambrian College has over 4,100 full-time students and close to 80 full-time programs, a number of which are uniquely suited to the academic and employment aspirations of First Nations people.
 An additional 9,000 registrations are taken annually for part-time personal, professional and human resources development courses, workshops and seminars.
 Delivery methods include classroom learning, independent learning, distance education and the Internet.

 The various programs at Cambrian College are organized under the umbrella of five larger schools: